shivani-6283/sql-data-analytics-project/README.md

 * How is the business performing overall?
 * Which products and categories contribute most to sales?
-* How are customers and sales distributed across different markets?
+* What is the distribution of customers and sold quantity across countries?
-* How has business performance changed over time?
+* What are the top 5 best-selling and bottom 5 lowest-selling products?
-* Which products and customers show stronger or weaker performance?
+* What does the overall picture look like for product price ranges and customer spending and loyalty behaviour?
-* What key patterns and trends can be identified?
+* How has business performance changed over time, and what key trends and patterns can be identified?

 ---
 ## 🗂️ 3.
 Dataset Information